dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-06-22-migrating-doctrine-database-sqlite-to-mysql.md

 ### Creating database tables and indices

-Now, instead of converting our SQLite database structure to MySQL we can simply have Doctrine inspect our current PHP models and create the schema from that.
+Now, instead of converting our SQLite database structure to MySQL we can simply have Doctrine inspect our current PHP models ("entities") and create the schema from that.

 ```sh
 echo "-- Creating table structure"